WITH (Common Table Expression)

 The WITH

 .
-As a result, CTEs modularize queries, making them more maintenable and versatile than subqueries.
+As a result, CTEs modularize queries, making them more maintainable and versatile than subqueries.

-The result of a CTE is effectively a Relation that can be used just like any other Relation defined with a DDL or subquery, and by definition takes precedence over other Relations defined using a DDL.
+The result of a CTE is effectively a that can be used just like any other relation defined with a DDL or subquery, and by definition takes precedence over other relations defined using a DDL.

 CTEs may not be used within a .